-Concerns over whether city resources are equally distributed to people of color and poor residents has prompted a shift to assess St. Louis policies.
+Concerns over whether city resources are equally distributed to people of color and poor residents have prompted a shift to assess St. Louis policies.

 Mayor Lyda Krewson has hired Cristina Garmendia to manage the Equity Indicators project to develop a tool that measures equity.